Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 5. Vertigo and Dizziness Can Be Side Effects of Medications

-Some people diagnosed with multiple sclerosis experience dizziness and vertigo as a side effect of certain medications they are taking, whether disease-modifying therapies (DMTs) for MS or for another condition.
+Some people diagnosed with MS experience dizziness and vertigo as a side effect of certain medications they are taking, whether disease-modifying therapies (DMTs) for MS or for another condition.
 Many medications have dizziness as a possible side effect, so it’s important to work with your health care team to determine whether MS treatment or anything else you’re taking might be causing dizziness or vertigo.

 6. Dizziness May Be Caused by Unrelated Conditions

-• Inner-ear problems
+• Inner ear problems

-• High blood pressure
+• Drop in blood pressure (orthostatic hypotension)

 • Blood vessel diseases